 Ohio Alternative Teacher Certification

-Individuals who have earned a college degree in a subject other than education can pursue alternative teacher certification to become a teacher in the state of Ohio.
-Alternative teacher certification in the state is specifically designed for those who are changing careers but have not yet completed a teacher preparation program.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
+Individuals who have earned a bachelor’s degree in a subject other than education can pursue alternative teacher certification to become a teacher in the state of Ohio.
+If you don’t have a bachelor’s degree, visit our guide to traditional teacher certification in Ohio.
 Continue reading to learn more about these alternative options for becoming a teacher in Ohio.

 Requirements for Alternative Certification